chaseruskin/orbit/docs/src/commands/read.md

 Every time this command is called, it attempts to clean the temporary directory where it saves resulting files.
-To keep existing files on the next call of this command, use the `--no-clean` option.
+To keep existing files on the next call of this command, use the `--keep` option.

 ## __OPTIONS__